softwaresaved/smp-service/CustomiseDMPonlineForSMP.md

 Commit: [b2a41e8c7119f274032ca2601e1db24835a0d629](https://github.com/softwaresaved/smp-service/commit/b2a41e8c7119f274032ca2601e1db24835a0d629).

-**TODO: recreate these changes into a branch of DMPonline (due to changes made to config/locales/en.yml below a simple rebase may be challenging).
-These both make it easier to configure DMPonline into a prototype SMP service, by reducing the number of files to be read, but also reduce the number of files to edit if changing deploying DMPonline under another name.**
+**TODO: rebase these changes and recreate these changes into a branch of DMPonline (due to the way commits have been made elsewhere a simple rebase may be challenging) and create a pull request to DMPonline_v4.
+Additional configurability could be useful to those rebranding DMPonline too.**

 With these changes in place, the only remaining references in the user interface to DMP or data management plan or DMPonline are within configuration files: